ManeeshWije/watch-together/README.md

 ### Client

--   Since this project uses TailwindCSS for styling, you will have to generate the `dist/output.css` file either once or in watch mode during development
+-   Since this project uses TailwindCSS for styling, you will have to regenerate the `client/output.css` if working on styles
-    -   Simply run `npx tailwindcss -i ./client/input.css -o ./dist/output.css --watch`
+    -   Simply run `npx tailwindcss -i ./client/input.css -o ./dist/output.css --minify --watch`

-# TODO

--   [ ] Add spinner when clicking on video
--   [ ] Protect API endpoints
--   [ ] Overall refactor some code paths
+    -   This will generate a minified CSS file and also watch for changes as you edit styles
+-   `client/client.js` contains client code where the Websocket gets created and messages are sent/received